 Stress has long been suspected to induce acne flare-ups and it has been closely studied only to be confirmed by a west-controlled study some years ago.

-Increased acne severity is significantly associated with the spike of the cortisol hormone as this directly stimulates the sebaceous glands to produce excess sebum that can lead to clogging of the pores and further inflammatory acne breakouts.
+Increased acne severity is significantly associated with the spike of the cortisol hormone.
+This directly stimulates the sebaceous glands to produce excess sebum, leading to clogging of the pores and further inflammatory acne breakouts.

 Research shows that psychological stress can indeed slow the body’s repair process.
 This is because the immune system plays a central role in wound healing, while stress alters your immune system’s ability to heal wounds.